Antoine Gilis

-Antoine François Gilis (1847–1914) was a Belgian musician and composer who composed mainly for the piano and violin.
+Antoine Gilis (6 April 1847 – 8 March 1914) was a Belgian musician and composer who composed mainly for the piano and violin.
 He believed that "above all, the student who starts out learning the piano, should have fun.".
 To accomplish this, his study pieces are very melodic and increase slowly in difficulty throughout the books as to "stimulate interest".
 Throughout his books, study pieces are accompanied by easy explanations of music theory.

 Several books were published by A. Hammond & Co and Schott & Co around 1910, such as his famous "Méthode de Piano".